elves/elvish/website/ref/language.md

 ▶ b
 ```

-**Note 1**.
-Only the last newline is ever removed, so empty lines are preserved;
+**Note**: Only the last newline is ever removed, so empty lines are preserved;
 `(echo "a\n")` evaluates to two values, `"a"` and `""`.

-**Note 2**.
-One consequence of this mechanism is that you can not distinguish
+**Note**: One consequence of this mechanism is that you can not distinguish
 outputs that lack a trailing newline from outputs that have one; `(echo what)`
 evaluates to the same value as `(print what)`.
 If such a distinction is needed,
 use [`slurp`](builtin.html#slurp) to preserve the original bytes output.